 External decorations

 Repair category 1

-Notes No obvious significant defects noted.
+Notes No obvious significant defects noted the external decorations, allowing for general weathering to the external timbers.
+The condition of the joinery should be checked and repaired as necessary during redecoration.
 Paint finishes and decorated external surfaces will require redecoration on a regular basis.